Congress squirms as Mani Shankar Aiyar backs LDF’s third term, taunts party leaders

 When attention was drawn to the comments, Mani Shanker Aiyar retorted: "I have absolutely no respect and complete contempt for Pawan Khera.
 How stupid can a party be to make Pawan Khera a spokesman.
 He's just a puppet, he's saying whatever Jayaram Ramesh tells him.
 He's not a spokesman, he's a parrot.
 I'm in the Congress party.
 I have not left it but if Pawan Khera is going to expel me I'll happily go outside and kick his backside."

 Aiyar questioned the "stupidity" of a party that would appoint Khera as a spokesperson and challenged his authority.
-His vitriol ALSO extended to General Secretary KC Venugopal, whom he mocked for being elevated to a status comparable to Sardar Patel, despite being a "rowdy" and Kerala leader Ramesh Chennithala, who criticised his comments.
+His vitriol also extended to KC Venugopal, whom he mocked for being elevated to a status comparable to Sardar Patel despite being a "rowdy", as well as Kerala leader Ramesh Chennithala, who criticised his comments.

 During an interview with NDTV, he branded Shashi Tharoor an "unprincipled careerist" and alleged that he was positioning himself to become a foreign minister under the Modi government.
 This multi-pronged attack on the Congress high command has left the Kerala unit in deep embarrassment, providing significant ammunition to the LDF as the state prepares for the upcoming assembly election.